Prospective Graduate Students

 Writing Sample

-The Writing Sample is required by the History Department, not by the Office of Graduate Admissions.
-Ideally it will show us not only the quality of your writing in stylistic terms but also your historical thinking and (possibly) research skills.
-You should submit a piece of work that reflects your best effort and has passed the scrutiny of a professor.
+The Writing Sample will show us not only the quality of your writing in stylistic terms but also your historical thinking and research experience.
 If possible, it should be from a course in History or a closely related discipline, and in your primary field of interest.
 If you have completed (or are currently preparing) an undergraduate thesis or other major paper in History, you are welcome to submit it in its entirety or in part (with an attached introduction or description of the whole thesis)—depending on what you feel is most suitable.
 Those applying with M.A. degrees, in any field, or are currently completing M.A. programs must also complete a Research Statement (see below).

 Transcripts

 Applicants should upload complete transcripts of their grades for all work in institutions of higher education to their online application.
-Action on applications will be deferred until the department has received transcripts that include the first-semester grades of the senior year.
-If offered admission, final confirmation of admission, furthermore, cannot be formally completed without the final transcript of undergraduate grades indicating a satisfactory record in the senior year and award of the undergraduate degree.
+If offered admission, final confirmation of admission cannot be formally completed without the final transcript of undergraduate grades indicating a satisfactory record in the final year and award of the undergraduate degree.

 Graduate Record Examination Scores

-GRE scores not required for graduate study in the Department of History.
+GRE scores are not required for graduate study in the Department of History.

-However, many international applicants are required to take the TOEFL exam.
+However, many international applicants may be required to take the TOEFL exam.
 Please see the International Applicants section below for more information about TOEFL requirements.

 Letters of Recommendation